proxmox/ceph/ceph/doc/cephfs/cephfs-mirroring.rst

 .. note:: Deploying a single mirror daemon is recommended.
 Running multiple daemons is untested.

+The following file types are supported by the mirroring:

+- Regular files (-)
+- Directory files (d)
+- Symbolic link file (l)

+The other file types are ignored by the mirroring.
+So they won't be available on a successfully synchronized peer.

 The mirroring module is disabled by default.
 To enable the mirroring module, run the following command: